 We’ve all heard of the word ‘HACK’.
 Just about everything has a hack these days; even RV’s.
-HACKS are inexpensive remedies; utilizing objects that are meant for other intended purposes.
-We’ve put together a comprehensive list of hacks, tips and ideas to make living in an RV or camper storage and organization easy because we did the hard part; finding them!
+Hacks are inexpensive remedies; utilizing objects that are meant for other intended purposes.
+We’ve put together a comprehensive list of cheap hacks, tips and ideas to make living in an RV or camper simpler.

 They are annoying yet genius hack in the same sentence.
 They come in almost anything that’s packed in a box for shipping or packaging; new small appliances, electronics, etc. We stow these tiny anti-moisture packets in our cookware drawer, cutting board storage, herbs/spice containers, camera bag, cutlery and silverware drawers, handbags, luggage and totes, tea box, battery storage containers, razor storage, clothes and shoe storage, closets, tool boxes, fishing tackle boxes, gym bags, and more!

 Warning: DO NOT OPEN PACKETS!
 Keep out of reach of children and pets.

 2) CORD WRAPS

 We call them cord bendies.
 We’ve seen these in stores that are sold as a hardware/home item but they are expensive.
 We found them in the hair care section for a just a buck a pack!
 When they wear out, just toss and buy a new pack.
 They have a foam outer with thick wire inside.
 Wrap them around electrical and electronic cords, etc. These hacks come 5-10 per bag in different gauges and lengths.

 We install these tension curtain rods in our cabinets and refrigerator on moving days.
 They can extend according to the lengths you need and have grippy rubber ends to keep them in place.